 (n) any information as required by the Technical Code;

-(o) commercial information concerning the applicant to allow Western Power to make an assessment of the ability of the applicant to meet its obligations under any access agreement that results from the access application; and
+(o) commercial information concerning the applicant to allow the corporation to make an assessment of the ability of the applicant to meet its obligations under any access agreement that results from the access application; and

-(p) any other information reasonably required by Western Power.
+(p) any other information reasonably required by the corporation.

 [Part A amended in Gazette 24 Jun 2005 p.
-2754.]
+2754; 31 Mar 2006 p.
+1337.]

 Part B — Information to be included in a response